Diary of a Network Geek

 Warm and Snuggly

-Filed under: Bavarian Death Cake of Love,Deep Thoughts,Life, the Universe, and Everything,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 12:04 pm for you boring, normal people.
+Filed under: Bavarian Death Cake of Love,Deep Thoughts,Life, the Universe, and Everything,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 12:04 pm for you boring, normal people.

 I think it’s going to be a long day…